 Effective January 1, 2018, we adopted the fair value method of accounting for finance receivables acquired on or after that date.
 For each finance receivable acquired after 2017, we consider the price paid on the purchase date as the fair value for such receivable.
 We estimate the cash to be received in the future with respect to such receivables, based on our experience with similar receivables acquired in the past.
 We then compute the internal rate of return that results in the present value of those estimated cash receipts being equal to the purchase date fair value.
 Thereafter, we recognize interest income on such receivables on a level yield basis using that internal rate of return as the applicable interest rate.
-Cash received with respect to such receivables is applied first against such interest income, and then to reduce the carrying value of the receivables.
+Cash received with respect to such receivables is applied first against such interest income, and then to reduce the recorded value of the receivables.

 We re-evaluate the fair value of such receivables at the close of each measurement period.
-If the reevaluation were to yield a value materially different from the carrying value, an adjustment would be required.
-Results for the first quarter include the estimated potential impact on credit performance resulting from the COVID-19 pandemic.
-We recorded a \$10.4 million mark down to the carrying value of the portion of the receivables portfolio accounted for at fair value.
+If the reevaluation were to yield a value materially different from the recorded value, an adjustment would be required.
+Results for the first quarter include a \$4.4 million mark down to the carrying value of the portion of the receivables portfolio accounted for at fair value.
+The mark down is an estimate based on our evaluation of the appropriate fair value and future earnings rate of existing receivables compared to recently acquired receivables and our assessment of potential additional future net losses.
 The mark down is reflected as a reduction in revenue for the quarter.

 Anticipated credit losses are included in our estimation of cash to be received with respect to receivables.
 Because such credit losses are included in our computation of the appropriate level yield, we do not thereafter make periodic provision for credit losses, as our best estimate of the lifetime aggregate of credit losses is included in that initial computation.
 Also, because we include anticipated credit losses in our computation of the level yield, the computed level yield is materially lower than the average contractual rate applicable to the receivables.
-Because our initial carrying value is fixed as the price we pay for the receivable, rather than as the contractual principal balance, we do not record acquisition fees as an amortizing asset related to the receivables, nor do we capitalize costs of acquiring the receivables.
+Because our initial recorded value is fixed as the price we pay for the receivable, rather than as the contractual principal balance, we do not record acquisition fees as an amortizing asset related to the receivables, nor do we capitalize costs of acquiring the receivables.
 Rather we recognize the costs of acquisition as expenses in the period incurred.